Virtua Fighter (video game): Virtua Fighter 10th Anniversary

-With the 2003 PlayStation 2 release of Virtua Fighter 4: Evolution arriving in time for the series' 10th anniversary, a remake of Virtua Fighter, Virtua Fighter 10th Anniversary, was released on the PlayStation 2.
-While the music, stages, and low-polygon visual style were retained from the first game, the character roster, animations, mechanics, and movesets were taken from Evolution.
+With the 2003 PlayStation 2 release of Virtua Fighter 4: Evolution arriving in time for the series' tenth anniversary, a remake of Virtua Fighter, Virtua Fighter 10th Anniversary, was released on the PlayStation 2.
+While the music, stages and low-polygon visual style were retained from the first game, the character roster, animations, mechanics and movesets were taken from Evolution.
 In the previous PS2 release of Virtua Fighter 4, a button code would make the player's character look like a Virtua Fighter model.
 In Japan, the game was included as part of a box set with a book called Virtua Fighter 10th Anniversary: Memory of a Decade and a DVD.
 The box set was released in November 2003 and was published by Enterbrain.
 In North America, the game was included in the home version of Virtua Fighter 4: Evolution, and in Europe it was only available as a promotional item; it was not sold at retail.

 Reception

 Arcade

 Sega began location testing an early prototype version in Japan prior to the game's demonstration at the Amusement Machine Show (AM Show) in August 1993.
 Sega reported it to be their highest-earning location test performance of all time, with each test machine earning a daily average of ¥60,000 or $600.
 At the 1993 AM Show, it was rated the "hit of the show" by many visitors.

-In Japan, Game Machine listed Virtua Fighter on their January 1, 1994, issue as being the most-popular upright/cockpit arcade game for the previous two weeks.
-It went on to become Japan's highest-grossing arcade game of 1994, and one of the highest-grossing arcade games of all time in Japan.
+Upon the game's release in Japan, Game Machine listed Virtua Fighter as the country's most popular upright/cockpit arcade game of December 1993.
+It went on to become Japan's highest-grossing arcade game of 1994, and one of the country's highest-grossing arcade games of all time.
 According to Next Generation magazine in 1995, Virtua Fighter was "the biggest game in Japan since Super Mario World."
-In North America, RePlay reported Virtua Fighter to be the sixth most-popular upright arcade game in February 1994, and it went on to be one of America's top five highest-grossing arcade video games of 1994.
+In North America, RePlay reported Virtua Fighter to be the sixth most popular upright arcade game of February 1994; it went on to be one of America's top five highest-grossing arcade games of 1994.
 In the United Kingdom, it was the second top-grossing arcade game in London during early 1994 (below Ridge Racer), and went on to be one of the most popular coin-ops of the year.